[Updated 03/05/2016: New-ContainerNetwork at the end of this post]

 In the final step, you need to set manually or through DHCP an IP Address (and default GW) to the virtual machine on the same NAT subnet, in my case here it’s (172.31.1.0/24 ) and default gateway (172.31.1.1).

-Here you go… Your virtual machines are now communicating to the external world
+Here you go… Your virtual machines are now communicating with the external world:

 The New-ContainerNetwork cmdlet could also be used to connect VMs to a NAT network if you installed the Container feature on the Hyper-V host, but it should be used with caution because the cmdlet was designed for Windows Server Containers and instructs the host network service to allocate IPs to containers from the NAT network range.
 You would have to manually assign the IP and default gateway to the VM and make sure the IP address isn’t already assigned to a Container.